 Admission to Secondary and High School

-For secondary school, over 92% of parents in Staffordshire have been allocated a place at their 1st preferred school with at least 97% being offered a place at one of their top 3 preferences.
+For September 2019 entry, over 92% of parents in Staffordshire have been allocated a place at their 1st preferred school with at least 96% being offered a place at one of their top 3 preferences.

-For high school, 100% of parents in Staffordshire have been allocated a place at their 1st preferred school.
+For middle to high school (year 9), 100% of parents in Staffordshire have been allocated a place at their 1st preferred school (excluding those unsuccessful applications made for The JCB Academy in Rocester).

-If you made your application online then you will receive your offer by email on 01 March 2017.
-Due to the volume of emails sent, we cannot confirm a time of when you should have received your email by (experience has shown that in previous years by about 1pm most emails have been received).
+If you made your application online then you will receive your offer by email on 1 March 2019.
+Due to the volume of emails sent, we cannot confirm a time (experience has shown that in previous years by about 1pm most emails have been received).
 The email is official written confirmation of the outcome of your application.

 If you applied using a paper form you will receive a letter in the post.
-These were posted on Wednesday 01 March 2017.
+These will be posted on Friday 1 March 2019.
 As we operate a second class postal system it may take a few days for your letter to reach you.

-How were the Secondary School places allocated for September 2017?
+How were the secondary school places allocated for September 2019?

-School places were allocated using the published admission arrangements for each school.
-Please view the admissions criteria for all Staffordshire schools - please remember that the local authority is only responsible for community and voluntary controlled schools oversubscription criteria.
+Places have been allocated in accordance with the published admission arrangements for each school.
+Please note that the local authority is only responsible for the admission arrangements for community and voluntary controlled schools.

-If you have not been successful in securing a place at your preferred school then it is because there were more applications made than available places.
-Places have been allocated in accordance with the admission criteria for the school concerned and pupils who had a higher priority for a place have been allocated the available places.
+If you have been unsuccessful in securing a place at your preferred school then it is because there were more applications made for that school than places available.
+Pupils who had a higher priority for a place, in accordance with the published admission arrangements, have been allocated the available places.

-If the Staffordshire school you wish to make a preference for is oversubscribed then you will be added to the waiting list and will be entitled to a right of appeal.
+If the Staffordshire school you wish to make a late preference for is oversubscribed then you will be added to the waiting list and entitled to a right of appeal.

 I am satisfied with the school that I have been offered.
 What do I need to do?